 Creamed pearl onions have long been a staple Thanksgiving side dish, but this lighter, sweet-and-savory cipollini onion recipe may send that traditional recipe to the back of your file for good.
 For a fruity (and gluten-free) twist, use your favorite hard cider instead of beer.

 Roasted Lemon-Parmesan Cauliflower with Capers

-Roasted cauliflower and lemon segments tossed with Parmesan and capers makes an easy side dish.
+Roasted cauliflower and lemon segments tossed with Parmesan, olive oil and capers makes an easy side dish.
 Pair it with roast chicken.